abdirahman-yy/GameGrabber/README.md

 # GameGrabber
-A set of fun terminal games that uses Object Oriented Programming Design!
+A set of fun terminal games.